 Plasma Physics & Fusion

-fusion - Physics of a fundamental Energy Source Chart
+Fusion - Physics of a fundamental Energy Source Chart

 The chart Fusion: Physics of a Fundamental Energy Source presents up-to-date information on plasma physics and fusion reactions, examples of solar and terrestrial fusion reactions, explains how Einstein’s famous E=mc2 describes the process of fusion and offers illustrations of everyday and exotic plasmas.
 Students will be able to compare the energy released in a variety of conversion processes, including combustion, fission and fusion.